SM Spirituality Media

 What the word names

 The classical formulation is more austere than the popular reading.
-Nirvāṇa is not described in the early texts as a positive state to be reached, with attributes one could enumerate, but as the cessation of the conditioning that produces the apparent self in the first place.
+Nirvāṇa is not described in the early texts as a positive state with attributes one could enumerate.
 It is named primarily by what it is not: not born, not made, not become, not conditioned.
-The early teachers were unwilling to give it any positive characterisation, on the grounds that any such characterisation would import a conceptual frame the recognition is meant to dissolve.
-The nineteenth-century European reading of nirvāṇa as annihilation, used by Schopenhauer to slot Buddhism into Western pessimism, is one of the more durable mistranslations in the history of comparative religion.
+The early teachers refused to give it any positive characterisation.
+Any such characterisation would import a conceptual frame the recognition is meant to dissolve.
+The nineteenth-century European reading of nirvāṇa as annihilation, used by Schopenhauer to slot Buddhism into Western pessimism, is one of the more durable mistranslations in comparative religion.

 Two presentations